jtsay362/ejs/Readme.md

   - `client`          Returns standalone compiled function
   - `open`            Open tag, defaulting to "<%"
   - `close`           Closing tag, defaulting to "%>"
+  - `functionName`    For compileToFunctionString(), the name of the function to generate, defaulting to "anonymous"
   - *                 All others are template-local variables

 ## Custom delimiters